Jacob Caines - Halifax, Nova Scotia based conductor, Musicologist, clarinetist, and teacher.

 After graduating from the University of Ottawa, he accepted the position of Director of Music and Choir Director with the First Unitarian Congregation of Ottawa and the Canadian Unitarian Council as their Music Director at the annual national conference.
 It was at this time that Jacob co-founded and became Artistic Director for Sesquisharp Productions.
 Although Sesquisharp began as a production company that focussed on performing new music in new spaces, it quickly evolved into an artist advocacy and opportunity organization for artists of all types leaving their undergraduate and masters programs.
 While in Ottawa, Sesquisharp worked with well over 200 local musicians and artists to create innovative and groundbreaking shows that highlighted the talent and creativity of the area.
 Sesquisharp has restarted in Halifax, Nova Scotia and programming continues!

 Jacob is currently a part-time faculty member of the Fountain School of Performing Arts and is the conductor of the Dalhousie University Wind Ensemble.
-Jacob has been working as a clarinet and saxophone faculty member at the Maritime Conservatory of Performing Arts and serves as a board member with the Nova Scotia Talent Trust.
+Jacob has been working as a clarinet and saxophone faculty member at the Maritime Conservatory of Performing Arts and pianist with several local ensembles.
 As a performer and clarinetist, Jacob has performed with the Atlantic Wind Orchestra and the National Concert Band.
 Jacob has also been on the clarinet/woodwinds faculty of the Acadia Summer Academies and the University of New Brunswick Summer Music Camps.
-He has also been a lecturer and presenter with Leslie University, CAMMAC, Senior's College of Nova Scotia and various High Schools and honour bands and choirs across Ontario, Nova Scotia, and new Brunswick.
-Jacob is an advocate for lifelong music education, community through art, and cultivating a love of all art forms and music genres in performers and audiences.
+He has been a lecturer and presenter with Leslie University, CAMMAC, Senior's College of Nova Scotia and various High Schools and honour bands and choirs across Ontario, Nova Scotia, and new Brunswick.